-If the job requires that two or more people coordinate their efforts over weeks or months, you probably need a team.
-Otherwise, give the task to someone competent and move on.
-And while we usually call them committees instead of teams, the same applies to your board of directors.
+If more than two or three people need to coordinate their efforts over several weeks or months to get the job done well, you probably DO need a team.
+Otherwise, give the task to someone who's competent and move on.

-So, if you need a team and want a team worth having, take a look at this lighthearted little video.
-It’s football season; so maybe you’ll get a kick out of 5 Team Building Fundamentals You Can Learn From a Marching Band.
+If you need a team and want a team that's worth having, take a look at this lighthearted little video, 5 Team Building Fundamentals You Can Learn From a Marching Band.

 Want to share your experience with the highs and lows of teams?
 I'd love to hear your tales; so please leave me a Comment.